umbraco/Umbraco.Cms.Integrations/README.md

 [CommerceTools](./src/Umbraco.Cms.Integrations.Commerce.CommerceTools/) - a product and category picker that can be added as a property editor for content, with a value converter providing a strongly typed model for rendering.

-[Semrush](./src/Umbraco.Cms.Integrations.SEO.Semrush/) - a keywords search tool.
+[Semrush](./src/Umbraco.Cms.Integrations.SEO.Semrush/) - a search tool available as a content app, helping editors research and use appropriate keywords for their content, to help with website search engine optimisation.